wilson-boca/web-scraping/README.md

 ```
 Running the WordCloud generator
 ```
-To craw and create imnage run the script
+To craw and create the WordCloud image run the script:
 $ python main.py

 To create the WordCloud image only: